Graduate Study in Theatre & Performance

 What is Theatre & Performance?

-UB's graduate programs in Theatre & Performance feature a unique integration of scholarship and practice within graduate study.
+UB's graduate programs in Theatre & Performance feature a unique integration of scholarship and practice.
 We believe that if you know a thing theoretically but don't know it practically, then you don't really know its whole theory; conversely, if you know a thing practically but don't know it theoretically, then you don't really know its whole practice.

-With this philosophy in mind, this program is designed to foster Theatre & Performance scholar artists who are well-versed in research, scholarship, and performance practice.
+With this philosophy in mind, our programs are designed to foster Theatre & Performance scholar-artists who are well-versed in research, scholarship, and performance practice.
 Theatre & Performance in this context includes not only drama, musical theatre, and dance, but also new forms such as intermedia performance.